 Google Adsense is a publisher platform where bloggers and website owners have access to Adsense.

 In the Adsense control panel, they’ll be able to choose different kinds of ad types.
-All they have to do is copy the HTML code and paste them on their website.
+All they have to do is copy the HTML codes and paste them on their website.

 This is where beginners get cheated.
-They think that by purchasing the site for $50 can make them rich.
-Some agencies even allow purchasing as many sites as with a click of a mouse.
+They think that by purchasing a site for $50 can make them rich.
+Some agencies even allow purchasing as many sites with a click of a button.

 Amazing Gift Card Online Frauds (Save $500+)